 - LAIs have been shown to improve survival.
 Treatment reduces the burdensome nature of psychotic symptoms, thus enabling engagement in health behaviors and a recovery oriented, meaningful life.

-- It is not possible to achieve optimal health with stabilizing mental health.
+- It is not possible to achieve optimal health without stabilizing mental health.

 - You want to emphasize that untreated psychiatric illness leads to:

 - 1) premature psychiatric death (e.g., suicide, accidents); and